 Prevent or treat a fungal infection on the penis by regularly cleaning it with plain warm water and then drying it again.
 But avoid shower gel and soap as they can aggravate the problems

-In men with a foreskin, poor hygiene may lead to the build up of a thick substance called smegma, which may cause irritation.
+In men with a foreskin, poor hygiene may lead to the build-up of a thick substance called smegma, which may irritate.

 I would like to give you the following practical tips:

 - Kill the infection by gently washing the penis with warm water – a shower is better than a bath.

 - Avoid the use of perfumed shower gel or soap on the genitals as this may irritate.

 - After washing, you must dry the penis carefully because the fungus can thrive best under humid conditions.

 - Wear loose cotton briefs to keep the skin of the penis dry and cool.